sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2100 - api-tutorial-async-2.md

 hidden: false
 ---

-Use Sensible's asynchronous endpoints to extract data from documents that are greater than 4.5MB in size or that require over 30 seconds of processing time.
+Use Sensible's asynchronous endpoints in production scenarios.
 You have two options for asynchronous processing:

 - Provide your own URLs for your documents.